Mandy W.

 Safety, trust & environment

 If you are not aware of the current respiratory infection that dogs are catching I strongly advise doing some research and making yourself aware of the risks.
 It’s highly contagious.
 I’m still boarding up to 5 dogs at a time but I’m removing community water bowls and toys.
 I am still allowing group play since it is not feasible for me to isolate dogs from each other in my home.
 I do have emergency quarantine locations in case any dogs in my care show symptoms.
 I just want everyone to be aware of the risks right now and if your dogs have any symptoms at the time of drop off I may decline boarding or keep them quarantined for their stay.
 House sitting and drop in visits are the safer choice if it is an option for you.
-The 10 acres is fully fenced and located at the end of a dead end rode.
-This is a farm setting with goats, chickens and a horse but your pet will always be supervised while exploring the larger part of the property.
-When we aren’t exploring the property together your dog can be indoors with me or playing in a secure yard (also closely supervised) with other boarded dogs.
+Your dog is kept indoors with me in my home or playing in a secure yard (also closely supervised) with other boarded dogs.
 At feeding time everyone is separated into kennels to ensure that there is no fighting.
 Also, for their safety if I need to leave to run an errand they will be separated.

 Home